-This topic describes how to save image data to various file formats, how to create screen captures of all layers displayed in the current view (called chipping), and how to export the view to various formats.
+This section describes how to save image data to various file formats, how to create screen captures of all layers displayed in the current view (called chipping), and how to export the view to various formats.
 See the following sections:

-Save Files
+Save

 Use File > Save As > Save As (ENVI, NITF, TIFF, DTED) to save image data to ENVI, NITF, TIFF, or DTED formats.